ScaleBSD/scalebsd.github.io/_drafts/2018-05-12-UDP-On-FreeBSD-is-anyone-using-this-at-scale.md

 UDP performance on FreeBSD is bad.
-Not the quietly admit to your friends that it needs work bad.
+Not the quietly admit to your friends that "it needs work" bad.
-Nor even the "we don't talk abouth that in polite company bad.
+Nor even the "we don't talk abouth that in polite company" bad.
 But rather the "drop it down a seismologically inactive mine, bury it under 50 tons of concrete, and then decree it a government secret" bad.